matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 # zkSync testnet

-Welcome to zkSync 2.0 testnet!
+Welcome to zkSync Era testnet!
 Our team would be very happy to see what you can build on zkSync.
 We are glad for any feedback you could provide!

 ::: warning Alpha testnet